-The chief operating decision-maker has been identified as the board of directors of the Company.
-The board of directors reviews the Group's internal reporting in order to assess its performance and allocate resources, mainly from a geographical perspective, of the mobile telecommunication business.

-Pursuant to the decision to dispose of entities previously included in the Media and Technology segment, OIH management has changed its internal reporting as analysed by the chief operating decision-maker and revised the reportable operating segments as follows:

-Cables: relating to the provision of direct broadband and high-speed connectivity to telecom operators, internet service providers and major corporations through submarine fibre optic cables.
-The segment results were represented as discontinued operations

-GSM - Lebanon: relating to the management contract of the Lebanese mobile telecommunications operator Alfa, which is owned by the Republic of Lebanon

-Investment property: investment properties relate to real estate property the Group owns in Sao Paolo, Brazil presented as discontinued operations.

-Entertainment: relates to the entertainment activities provided by OPE and S&L in the Pyramid's area in Egypt.

-Other: relates mainly to the Group's equity investments, income and expenses related to the parent company of the Group (OIH) in addition to entertainment relates to the entertainment activities provided by OPE in the Pyramid's area in Egypt.

-The Group reports on segment reporting, which are independently managed.
-The chief operating decision-maker assesses the performance of such operating segments based on:

-Total revenue and Adjusted EBITDA, defined as profit for the period before income tax expense /(benefit), share of profit/(loss) of investment in associates and related impairment loss, foreign exchange gains /(loss), financial expense, financial income, gains/(losses) on disposal of non-current assets, impairment charges and depreciation and amortisation, and Segment capital expenditure is the total cost incurred during the period to acquire property and equipment and intangible assets other than goodwill.
+- The chief operating decision-maker has been identified as the board of directors of the Company.
+The board of directors reviews the Group's internal reporting in order to assess its performance and allocate resources, mainly from a geographical perspective, of the mobile telecommunication business. - Pursuant to the decision to dispose of entities previously included in the Media and Technology segment, OIH management has changed its internal reporting as analysed by the chief operating decision-maker and revised the reportable operating segments as follows: - Cables: relating to the provision of direct broadband and high-speed connectivity to telecom operators, internet service providers and major corporations through submarine fibre optic cables.
+The segment results were represented as discontinued operations - GSM Lebanon: relating to the management contract of the Lebanese mobile telecommunications operator Alfa, which is owned by the Republic of Lebanon and the contract was terminated during Dec 2020, so we haven't any revenue during 2021 and 2022, but on our assessment we consider OTL continued operation as we haven't any plan when this segment will disposal. - Investment property: investment properties relate to real estate property the Group owns in Sao Paolo, Brazil presented as discontinued operations. - Entertainment: relates to the entertainment activities provided by OPE and S&L in the Pyramid's area in Egypt. - Other: relates mainly to the Group's equity investments, income and expenses related to the parent company of the Group (OIH) in addition the entertainment activities provided by OPE in the Pyramid's area in Egypt. - The Group reports on segment reporting, which are independently managed.
+The chief operating decisionmaker assesses the performance of such operating segments based on: - Total revenue: The total sales generated by the segment. - Adjusted EBITDA: A measure of profitability that excludes certain expenses and taxes.
+It's calculated as profit before income tax expense, share of profit/(loss) of investment in associates and related impairment loss, foreign exchange gains /(loss), financial expense, financial income, gains/(losses) on disposal of noncurrent assets, impairment charges and depreciation and amortization.

+Segment capital expenditure: The total cost incurred during the period to acquire property, equipment, and intangible assets (excluding goodwill) for the segment.